imagestream/opuntia-docs/Opuntia-manual/configuration/wireless.rst

 The general setup tab covers all of the common hardware settings.
 We have an *Enable* / *Disable* button that will shutdown the SSID on the radio interface.
-Operating frequency which allows for configuring the 802.11 mode (see Wireless Basics at the top of this setion for more information), Wi-Fi channel and channel width.
+Operating frequency which allows for configuring the 802.11 mode (see Wireless Basics at the top of this setion for more information), Wi-Fi channel and channel width in Mhz.

 The last option is transmit power.
-This value is effected by your Wi-Fi channel and Operating mode in addition to your current operating region.
+This the maximum transmit power is affected by your Wi-Fi channel, Operating mode and your current operating region.

 Interface Configuraion